Resource-Bounded Kolmogorov Complexity Provides an Obstacle to Soficness of Multidimensional Shifts

 \subsection{Ordered epitomes}

-The argument based on Definition~\ref{d:epitome} does not apply to \cite[Example~2.5]{kass-madden} and similar examples.
-To handle this class of (non-sofic) shifts we introduce a slightly more general version for epitomes: \begin{definition} Let $E_n$ be a finite set with a partial order $\le_n$ on it, and
+The argument based on Definition~\ref{d:epitome} does not apply to \cite[Example~2.5]{kass-madden} and similar shifts.
+To handle this class of non-sofic shifts, we introduce a slightly more general definition of epitome functions: \begin{definition} Let $\cal P$ be the set of all patterns on $\mathbb{Z}^2$ over some finite alphabet, $\preccurlyeq$ be a partial order on $\{0,1\}^*$, and

-be a \emph{partial} function, for each integer $n>0$.
-We say that $({\cal E}_n, \le_n)$ is a family of \emph{ordered epitomes} for a shift $S$, if for every globally admissible pattern $P$ with support $B_n$ such that ${\cal E}_n(P)$ is defined, there exists a pattern $R$ on $F_n$ such that \begin{itemize} \item[(i)] $R$ is compatible with $P$, i.e., the union of $P$ and $R$ forms a valid configuration in $\cal S$, and \item[(ii)] for every pattern $P'$ on support $B_n$ compatible with $R$, if ${\cal E}_n(P')$ is defined then
+be a \emph{partial} function.
+We say that ${\cal E}$ (together with the assigned partial order $\preccurlyeq$) is an \emph{o-epitome function} (a function computing \emph{ordered} epitomes) for a shift $\cal S$, if for every globally admissible pattern $P$ with support $B$ such that ${\cal E}(P)$ is defined, there exists a pattern $R$ on $F = \mathbb{Z}^2\setminus B$ such that \begin{itemize} \item[(i)] $R$ is compatible with $P$, i.e., the union of $P$ and $R$ provides a valid configuration in $\cal S$, and \item[(ii)] for every pattern $P'$ on support $B$ compatible with $R$, if ${\cal E}(P')$ is defined then

-\end{itemize} \textup(i.e., this configuration $R$ on the complement of $B_n$ determines the maximum of the ${\cal E}_n$-epitomes over all valid $P'$\textup).
+\end{itemize} \textup(i.e., this configuration $R$ on the complement of $B$ determines the maximum of the ${\cal E}$-epitomes over all valid $P'$\textup).